AdobeDocs/photoshop-api-docs/README.md

 ### Individual users

-Individual users will create their OAuth access token using Adobe IMS endpoints.
 You will be emailed your Client ID and Client Secret required for the IMS endpoint after you've been accepted to the PreRelease program.
 Once you've received your email...
 - Do a quick test:
 	- Browse to [https://ps-prerelease-us-east-1.cloud.adobe.io/](https://ps-prerelease-us-east-1.cloud.adobe.io/)
 	- Add your Client ID and Client Secret sent in email